cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#Duration"><i>meta/v1.Duration</i></a>
 </td>
 <td>
-   <p>When replica mode is enabled, this parameter allows the
+   <p>When replica mode is enabled, this parameter allows you to replay
-user to replay the transactions only when the system time is at least the configured time past the commit time, offering an opportunity to correct data loss errors.
-When this parameter is set, a promotion token cannot be used.</p>
+transactions only when the system time is at least the configured time past the commit time.
+This provides an opportunity to correct data loss errors.
+Note that when this parameter is set, a promotion token cannot be used.</p>
 </td>
 </tr>
 </tbody>